The Cosmic Photo Challenge: Looking through.

 Cosmic Photo prompt.

-Have a great weekend, whatever else you’re up to and I’ll see y’all on t’other side.
+Have a great weekend, see y’all on the other side.

 To get involved with the challenge; check out the Cosmic Photo Prompt each Friday, then post a photo (or photos) on your blog the following Monday, with a pingback link to my Monday post.